izznogooood/log-spindown/README.md

 # log-spindown

-Collection of scripts and cron jobs to log HDD spindown.
+Collection of scripts and cron jobs to log HDD spin-down.

 Dependencies: hdparm